GaijinEntertainment/DagorEngine/prog/1stPartyLibs/daScript/doc/source/reference/language/pattern_matching.rst

 Matching Structs
 ^^^^^^^^^^^^^^^^^^^^

-daScript supports matching structs using the match statement.
+Daslang supports matching structs using the match statement.
 A struct is a composite data type that groups variables of different data types under a single name.

 In the example, the Foo struct has one member a of type int.